“‘Presence’ is the mother-load of transformation” — Michael Blas

-You can get more context on Mastermind Circles, and the various processes, here.
+You can get more context on Circling Masterminds, and the various processes, here.

-- Billing is handled through Marco’s Patreon Account which bills on the 1st of each month (even if you join early) and can be canceled any time.
+- Billing is handled through Marco’s Patreon Account which bills on the 1st of each month (regardless of when you join) and can be canceled any time.
 You join a group by coming to an introduction or booking a one-on-one session with me (see below), and then committing to Patreon $60/mth (for scholarships, write to me).
 Once you have funded your commitment, I will try and find a group that works for people (via Doodle for a new group or direct email if you are joining an existing group).
 If we can’t find a timing that works for you I will refund your commitment.

 - You should not join if you cannot commit to participating in most of the sessions.
 One-off absences are okay, but please communicate.
 Groups deepen over time so it is optimal if you intend at least a 3-month commitment, but I understand that life changes so its fine to come for just one monthly cycle.

 - If a meeting occurs on a major holiday, it is skipped.
 Some months will have 5 meetings.

 - Circling Masterminds are more fun with your friends!
 If you want to enroll your own group and just use me to kickoff the first 4-12 sessions, write to me.